 For many Cub Scouts, a bicycle is the next best thing to a magic carpet.
-Once boys learn to ride, they can visit friends or explore their neighborhoods without relying on Mom’s taxi or their own two feet.
+Once Scouts learn to ride, they can visit friends or explore their neighborhoods without relying on Mom’s taxi or their own two feet.

 But learning to ride is not the same thing as learning to ride safely.
-With their limited situational awareness and lack of experience, boys can all too easily get tangled up with cars, pedestrians, loose dogs and each other.
+With their limited situational awareness and lack of experience, Scouts can all too easily get tangled up with cars, pedestrians, loose dogs and each other.
 That’s one reason packs and districts across the country run bike rodeos.
-As the days get longer and warmer, a rodeo can be a fun way to teach bike safety to the boys in your pack — and to promote Scouting in your community.
+As the days get longer and warmer, a rodeo can be a fun way to teach bike safety to the Scouts in your pack — and to promote Scouting in your community.

 For his rodeos, Corbett recruits the owner of a local bike shop for this station.
 “I believe the first year the guy got 20 sales off people who went to his shop afterward,” he says.
 “For him, it was great.”